OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-26.md

 ## Matthew 26:29

-But I say to you, I will not drink of this fruit of the vine from now on until that day when I drink it new with you in my Father’s kingdom.”
+But I tell you, I will not drink from this fruit of the vine again until that day when I drink it anew with you in my Father’s kingdom.”

 ## Matthew 26:30